JamalXVI/document-center/Readme.md

 - **Document Management**: Upload, categorize, and manage documents, including metadata such as author, department, and publication date.
 - **API Access**: RESTful API for integration with other systems and programmatic access to document data.
 - **Scalable and Flexible**: Uses MongoDB to handle diverse document types and metadata.
-- **Front-End**: A simple Svelte front-end for interacting with the API.
+- **Front-End**: A simple Svelte front-end for interacting with the API, styled with Bulma for a clean and modern look.

 ## Technologies Used
 - **FastAPI**: A modern, high-performance web framework for building APIs with Python.